Project Info

 Project Description

 Yet, very little scientific knowledge is available on whale sharks in India.
-Long-term conservation of the species will require generation of baseline data on its population, ecology and migration.
+Long-term conservation of the species will require the generation of baseline data on its population, ecology and migration.

 A member of the project team deploys a satellite tag before releasing a whale shark caught in fishing nets